Content Map Terms

 Risks

 There are several risks to getting a pacemaker.
 But risks vary for each person.
 And risks vary based on the type of pacemaker you get.
-The chance of most problems is low.
+Your doctor can help you understand your risk.

 • A lung could collapse (pneumothorax).
 This happens if air builds up in the space between the lung and the chest wall.
-But a pneumothorax can be treated and people recover well.
-This problem may happen about 1 to 5 times out of a 100.footnote 1
+This problem may happen about 1 to 2 times out of a 100.footnote 1

 After the procedure